danwerner21/UniFLEX/Software/README.md

 Here are the kernel versions, other special files and UniFLEX utilities

-basic_uf_sys.dsk.zip is a image of a 10 MByte filesystem with some swap space.
-If unzipped first and then put on an IDE disk starting at block 0, it may boot in an CPU09XXX system

 [2020-05-15]
 basic_uf_sys.dsk.zip is updated.
 The image expands to an over 15MByte filesystem.
 It is basically w0.dsk from Mike's SWPTCemu release, but with other boot kernels, another IPL loader and the /dev/entries corrected.